najarramsada/phpipamscanagent/ReadMe.md

    - `$config['db']['name'] = "phpipam";`
    - `$config['db']['port'] = 3306;`

+ ### Run
- -`docker run --rm -v /src/config.php:/ipamscan/config.php najarramsada/phpipamscanagent`
+ `docker run --rm -v /src/config.php:/ipamscan/config.php najarramsada/phpipamscanagent`

  `--rm` will remove the container after it has completed the update and discover of IPs.